prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 This is helpful for example to provide different configurations for databases or for external service (in part 3 I’ll show a use case of this feature).

 But, besides the [default value provided by the framework](https://ktor.io/docs/configurations.html#hocon-file), it is possible to create custom configurations to use later in the code.
-For example, I’ve created a new section with a Boolean field that will indicate if the instance is ran on a staging or production server.
+For example, I’ve created a new section with a Boolean field that will indicate if the instance is running on a staging or production server.

 ```hocon
 ktor {